chidiwilliams/chidiwilliams.com/content/post/building-an-expression-evaluator.md

 out = [3, 4]; // 3 * ( 4 >-< 2 ) + 1 * 5
 ```

-Next we'll push 2 to `out`.
+Next, we'll push 2 to `out`.
 The next token is the right parenthesis symbol.
 When we meet a right parenthesis, we'll unwind all the operators in the `operators` stack till we meet a left parenthesis, and then we'll discard both the right and left parentheses.

 ```jsx
 operators = ['*'];
 out = [3, 4, 2, '-']; // 3 * ( 4 - 2 >)< + 1 * 5
 ```

 Take some time to think about what we've just done.
-By adding the left parenthesis as a placeholder, we paused the unwinding of the stack till we reached the right parenthesis.
+By adding the left parenthesis as a placeholder, we paused unwinding the stack till we reached the right parenthesis.
 The parentheses said to the previous contents of the stack: _hold on, let us go first_.

 For the next token, `+`, we first check to see if the operator at the top of the `operators` stack has an equal or higher precedence.
 It does, so we'll unwind it on to `out` and then push `+` to the `operators` stack.